Consulate. Services for Indian Nationals

 Request for New Passport

 In accordance with the International Civil Aviation Organisation (ICAO) guidelines the Government of India introduced Machine Readable Passports with effect from 26th August 2007.
 All Indian nationals in India and abroad are to be issued Machine Readable Passports.
-In the case of Indian nationals applying from Colombia, Ecuador and Costa Rica, these passports will be printed and issued from India.
+In the case of Indian nationals applying from Cuba, Dominican Republic & Haiti, these passports will be printed and issued from India.

-The applications for such passports are required to be submitted to the Embassy of India, Bogotá well before the date of expiry of the existing passports for processing by this Embassy and issue of passports by the concerned office of the Government of India in New Delhi.
+The applications for such passports are required to be submitted online at https://portal6.passportindia.gov.in/Online/index.html and submit the applications to the Embassy of India, Havana well before the date of expiry of the existing passports for processing by this Embassy and issue of passports by the concerned office of the Government of India in New Delhi.
 Such passports will be issued in India and received by the Embassy for delivery to the applicant concerned.
 The whole process for issuing of a passport may take about a month from the date of application.

 General guidelines for Indian Passport Holders